ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v3.2.md

 ### Site Factory improvements [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]

-You can now define User Group skeletons where you define Policies and Limitations that apply to a specific User Group.
+You can now define user group skeletons where you define policies and limitations that apply to a specific user group.
 You can then associate a number of such skeletons with a site template.
-User Group skeletons survive deleting a site.
+User group skeletons survive deleting a site.

-See [Configure User Group skeleton](https://doc.ibexa.co/en/latest/guide/multisite/site_factory_configuration/#user-group-skeletons) for more information.
+See [Configure user group skeleton](https://doc.ibexa.co/en/latest/guide/multisite/site_factory_configuration/#user-group-skeletons) for more information.

 ### Calendar widget improvements